 What is snapshot performance?

 As a guy who likes numbers and statistics, I’ve always said I can make any investment look good with the facts.
 It just depends on what facts I want to show you.

 One of the problems in the investment industry is a 5 or 10-year performance number can be misleading because it only takes one or two good years to make a long term number look good.
 When you look at a fund or an investment at a single point in time, you are looking at a snapshot of that investment at one single point in time and sometimes that can trick you.
 It’s possible that Dynamic could have a really lousy year next year and the picture will look different than it does today.

 In my first book Mutual Fundamentals, I looked at snapshot performance extensively and questioned rating systems and awards for mutual funds because they tend to look in the rearview mirror.
 In fact, I did an informal study years ago and tracked winners of the annual mutual fund awards and how they did the following year.
 They had a greater than 50% chance of underperforming the following year.

 So what’s my point?

-I think Dynamic has had some great success and their recent awards is a testimonial that they have done some good things to earn the recognition.
+I think Dynamic has had some great success and their recent awards are a testimonial that they have done some good things to earn the recognition.

 The fact that they won this year does not mean they will win next year or the year after that which is precisely why the investment industry says “Past performance is no indication of future performance”.
 It would be interesting to see if a mutual fund has won the same award two consecutive years in a row and if so, how often that has happened.
 I’m betting not very often.